getodk/docs/odk2-src/cold-chain-tour-regions.rst

 Regions affect health facility, refrigerator, and maintenance data.
 Every row in these three tables will be tied to a particular region.
 The refrigerator type data is not tied to particular regions.

 Regions have multiple tiers.
 For example, the Balaka region is contained inside the South East Region, which is contained in the larger South region.
 This example has three tiers, but this is not required.
-The Chiitipa region is contained in the North region (there is no East/West subdivision).
+The Chitipa region is contained in the North region (there is no East/West subdivision).

 .. _cold-chain-tour-regions-navigation: